zom-bi/zomstream/README.md

 There is more information about the API in [API.md](API.md)

 ## How to use this
-We tested this with OBS and ffmpeg but any steaming source supporting rtmp should work just fine.
+We tested this with OBS and ffmpeg but any streaming source supporting rtmp should work just fine.

 ### Setup instructions
 * clone the repository